calint/glosi/src/README.md

 ## disclaimers
 * source in `hpp` files
-  - unified build viewing the program as one file
+  - unity build viewing the program as one file
   - gives compiler opportunity to optimize in a broader context
   - increases compile time and is not scalable; however, this framework is intended for smallish applications
 * use of `static` storage and function declarations